 Transfer to this course as an internal applicant after 1 year of study on BSc Accounting and Finance (UCAS code NN43).

 More about tuition fees, living costs and financial support.

-During your placement year, you will undertake a paid placement within the accounting function of a large organisation or within an accountancy firm.
+During your placement year, you will undertake a paid placement in an accounting role within a large organisation or an accountancy firm.
 Previously, students have secured roles at PwC, Grant Thornton, Hazlewoods, and Milsted Langdon.

 Places on the course are allocated on merit depending on first-year examination results and an offer of employment for your placement from a qualifying employer.
 You can work towards your professional accreditation with ICAEW during your placement year.

-You can also benefit from a range of specialist employability services from the faculty’s Professional Liaison Network.
+You can also benefit from a range of specialist employability services from the Professional Liaison Network within the faculty.